nullromo/kylekovacs/blog/commander-primer/README.md

 packages arrive, make sure to leave reviews for the orders.
 If the order got there and it was correct, give 5 stars.
 If it wasn't correct for any reason, give them 1 star and say why you were dissatisfied.
-This has happened to me serveral times, and every single time the seller will contact me, refund me, send a replacement, etc. after which I delete my old review and leave a new 3-, 4-, or 5-star review.
+This has happened to me several times, and every single time the seller will contact me, refund me, send a replacement, etc. after which I delete my old review and leave a new 3-, 4-, or 5-star review.
 One time I got the correct $15 card and the wrong $2 card in an order.
 The seller refunded my entire order of $17 (not just the incorrect card) and still sent me a replacement of the $2 card.
 Needless to say, I updated my review to 5 stars.
 Magic card sellers are nice, so don't be afraid to contact them if an order is wrong.
 At the same time, give credit where it is due and